Licensed. Bonded.

 What Happens When You Hire the Wrong Contractor

 Arizona has no shortage of contractors willing to work without proper credentials.
 Some do it to save money.
-Some don’t know the requirements.
+Others don’t know the requirements.
 The result for homeowners is the same: significant financial and legal exposure that no one warns you about until it’s too late.

 These aren’t hypothetical risks.
 The Arizona ROC handles thousands of complaints against unlicensed and uninsured contractors every year.
 Verifying credentials before signing a contract takes 5 minutes and can save you from financial disaster.